Customize platform appearance with custom CSS

 • Property: background

-Most simple changes will look something like this.
+Most changes will look something like this.

 element {